PEG Tube Placement

 your healthcare provider's instructions for pain control.

 - The dressing over the incision area can be removed after about 1 or 2 days.

 - The incision area takes about 5 days to heal.
 You will be taught to clean the area

 daily with soap and water.
 After cleaning, dry the area using a small gauze pad to

-- Ask your surgeon when you can start showering and bathing.
+- Ask your healthcare provider when you can start showering and bathing.

 - You should be able to gradually return to normal activities, depending on your overall

 condition.
-Ask your surgeon about any activity restrictions.
+Ask your healthcare provider about any activity restrictions.

 - Use of the PEG tube for feeding begins gradually with clear fluids and progresses